RAPS has been asked why we want to Spill the board. For some, it has come out of the blue and is a bit of a shock.

 This large number of poll votes already makes up half the number of votes cast in last year’s election, and it is growing every day.
 Members are finally waking up and speaking up.
 The control of our Society by the clinical faction has to end.

-The APS President, Mr Anthony Cichello, has not delivered on his promise at the AGM last year: that “no one group would dominate the board’”.
+The APS President, Mr Anthony Cichello, has not delivered on his promise at the AGM last year: that “no one group would dominate the board'”.
 Indeed it has become laughable, given that we now have six clinical psychologists on the 11-member board.
 During his six months of presidency, the APS has become more divided than ever.

 There are suggestions that the board may be illegitimate and the clinical directors should resign due to a conflict of interest.